 Make sure there is plenty of seating available for your guests to relax!
 If your party is a one-off, ask obliging friends to bring their spare patio chairs.
 If you’re planning to entertain regularly, you may wish to invest in a couple of outdoor beanbags, additional seating like benches and scatter cushions to brighten the place up.

-Often on my Pinterest travels, I see backyards that are decorated as if they’re another room in the house.
-Wooden fencing panels and walls are painted, there are mirrors and pictures hung on the wall, outdoor seating resembles living room furniture and there are even bright and cheery rugs on the floor!
-Perhaps this is practical if you live in a particularly sunny place, like the southern states of America – but it’s certainly inspirational for the rest of us too.
+On my Pinterest travels, I always see backyards that are decorated as if they’re another room in the house.
+Wooden fencing panels and walls are painted, there are mirrors and pictures hung on the wall, the outdoor seating resembles living room furniture and there are even bright and cheery rugs on the floor!
 Does your garden need a makeover?
+Most high street stores sell outdoor rugs and weather-friendly furniture.
+It might be time to investigate…

 5) Dreamy decorations

-Those who’ve visited this blog before will know that I love eclectic style, bright colours and all things pretty!
+Those who’ve visited this blog before will know that I love eclectic style… I classify this as bright colours, unique detailing and all things pretty!
 So, I am trying to bring that into my Pinterest-worthy party decor.

 On my party wishlist:

 - Hanging paper flowers – I’m currently obsessed with the idea of making garlands from paper flowers and hanging them from the trees in my garden (below right).
-I’ve seen this idea in wedding photographs, but I think brightly coloured pink, yellow and turquoise papers would really work for my party.
+I’ve seen this idea in wedding photographs, but I think brightly coloured pink, yellow and turquoise papers would really work for a party.
+I plan to make some as a ‘sensory’ activity to put in the garden for my daughter to explore.

 - You could also decorate with paper chains, tassel garlands, fairy lights, lanterns…